 A schematic layout of the ACS coronagraph is shown in Figure 6.2

 with a mean scale of 0.026 arcseconds/pixel.
-Geometric distortion results in effectively non-square pixels.
-The coronagraph can be used over the entire HRC wavelength range of λ = 2000 Å to
+Geometric distortion resulted in effectively non-square pixels.
+The coronagraph could be used with any filter over the entire HRC wavelength range of λ = 2000 ┼ to 10,000 ┼.

 For filters F435W